Analog Outputs

 In its default state, no routing exists between the digital inputs and the analog outputs.
 Each group of four consecutive outputs can receive its signal from any digital input that is connected and synchronized.

 At all sample rates, the converters operate with short delay IIR filters.
 At single speed, a short delay 'sharp' filter is used to ensure linear frequency response.
 At double and quad speed, a short delay 'slow' filter is used to optimize the transient response of the M-1610 Pro while maintaining linear frequency response in the audible range.
+The filters can be changed in the State menu.

 Adjusting the Output Line Level